ippontech/blog-usa/posts/kotlin-like-java-but-better-1.md

 ```

 My favorite null safety feature is the Elvis operator `?:`.
 This operator has
-earned such a phenominal name because if you tilt your head sideways, it kind
+earned such a phenomenal name because if you tilt your head sideways, it kind
 of looks like an emoticon of Elvis with his rock-star hair!
 It is the
-null-coalescing operator availible in Kotlin, and makes working with nullable
+null-coalescing operator available in Kotlin and makes working with nullable
 variables even easier.
 The Elvis operator allows for you to return an
 alternative value if a statement is null.
 ```